rfishermonteith/rfishermonteith.github.io/_drafts/2024-08-29-codenames.md

 I don't have a great answer, but I have some intuition for why this might be:
 - The hashed vector is probably more uniformly distributed, so we get more efficient use of the words we have.
-- We can have a higher dimensional vector, which also means that the embeddings can be more sparse, which means we're more likely to find a useful one.
+- We can have a higher dimensional vector, which also means that the embeddings can be more sparse, which means we're more likely to find a useful embedded word.

 # A lower bound on the number of words required for an optimal solution

+We only have around 70k dictionary words (many of which are obscure, or not-real-words).
 Can we calculate a lower bound on the number of words required in a dictionary to be able to play optimally?

 Because the effect of the algorithm above is just to create a mapping between code words and dictionary words, we can